composingcap/grainflow/README.md

 This branch is used for developing the grainflow~ external

+###  In Progress
+🔲 Replace Grainflow.Waveform~ with and external \
+🔲 Replace Grainflow.Spatview~ with and external \
+🔲 The ability to set loop points per grain \
+🔲 Ensuring legacy compatibility \
+🔲 Stress testing

 ## Features
 *If there is a feature not on this list that you use or would like, please open an issue* \
 ✔️ Soundfile granulation\